Program Faculty and Leadership

 Ami Waters, M.D.

-Dr. Waters holds a bachelor's degree in molecular and cellular biology from Vanderbilt University in Nashville, Tennessee.
-She earned her medical degree from the University of Texas Health Science Center at San Antonio and completed internal medicine and pediatrics residency training at Baylor College of Medicine.
+Dr. Waters holds a bachelor's degree in molecular and cellular biology from Vanderbilt University in Nashville, Tennessee, where she graduated magna cum laude.
+She earned her medical degree from the University of Texas Health Science Center at San Antonio and completed internal medicine and pediatrics residency training at Baylor College of Medicine in Houston.
 She then obtained advanced training in global health through the Global Health Hospitalist/ Health Equity, Action and Leadership (HEAL) fellowship at the University of California San Francisco.
 As a part of this fellowship, she spent six months of each year working in rural Liberia with Last Mile Health, a non-governmental organization dedicated to ensuring health access to those in remote communities.
 Having joined the UT Southwestern faculty in 2016, she treats patients of all ages as a hospitalist at both Parkland Memorial Hospital and Children’s Medical Center Dallas.
-In addition, Dr. Waters continues to work with Last Mile Health as Co-Medical Director.
-In addition to global health, her interests include medical education, population health, advocacy and transitions of care.
+In addition, Dr. Waters is the Interim Director of Global Health Education for the Pediatrics Residency Program and continues to work with Last Mile Health as the Director of Clinical Excellence, Health System Strengthening.
+In addition to global health, her professional interests include medical education, population health, advocacy and transitions of care.

-Outside of medicine, Dr. Waters enjoys cooking, watching college football, and traveling.
+Outside of medicine, Dr. Waters enjoys cooking, cycling, reading, watching college football, and traveling.

 Med-Peds Faculty Partners